Alex7k/simple-python-scripts/readme.md

 This repository for practicing coding with simple scripts

-If you have ideas that are good for building intuition with these programming languages, please message me or commit and PR to the [script ideas list](./ideas.md).
+If you have ideas that are good for building intuition with python, please message me or commit and PR to the [script ideas list](./ideas.md).